Powering Human Progress.

 Monique Malcolm-Hay

-Monique Malcolm-Hay is a VP at Rethink Education, focused on deal sourcing, portfolio management, and fundraising support.
+Monique Malcolm-Hay is a Partner at Rethink Education, focused on deal sourcing, portfolio management, and fundraising support.
 An emerging AI connoisseur in the EdTech sector, Monique is spearheading Rethink Education’s partnership with the Robin Hood Foundation on responsible AI in education and is a frequent speaker on the topic at industry events like SOCAP.

 Monique began her career in PwC’s Deals practice on the restructuring team before transitioning to join PwC’s workforce strategy consulting team, where she drove the firm’s AI x upskilling offering.
 She then joined the early team of Future Fit AI, where she loved supporting the 0 to 1 stage of company building.
 Prior to Rethink, Monique led Stanford GSB’s Impact Fund, directing early-stage investments with a focus on measurable social impact.